A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Introduction

 Besides the computational challenge, the second question of large-scale latent class analysis is how to ensure the estimators in the large-$N$ and large-$J$ regime are theoretically valid and meaningful.
 Traditionally, the subjects' latent class indicators in an LCM are often treated as random variables and marginalized out to obtain the marginal likelihood; we call the resulting model a random-effect LCM.
 On the other hand, an alternative approach is to treat the subjects' latent class indicators as fixed unknown parameters and directly incorporate them into the likelihood; we call the resulting model a fixed-effect LCM.
 In the classical scenario with sample size $N$ going to infinity and the number of items $J$ held fixed, the fixed-effect LCMs are known to be inconsistent for estimating the subject-level latent class indicators \citep[e.g., see][]{neyman1948consistent}.
 However, for data featuring large $N$ and large $J$, with an increasing amount of information collected per subject, an interesting theoretical question is whether we can obtain consistency in clustering the subjects into their corresponding true latent class in fixed-effect LCMs?

 In this paper, in the regime where both $N$ and $J$ go to infinity, we propose an efficient computational pipeline and develop the theory of clustering consistency for LCMs with binary responses.
-On the computational side, we propose an efficient two-step estimation pipeline integrating the moment-based tensor decomposition method and the EM algorithm.
-In the first step, we apply the tensor power method for LCMs to quickly and reliably find roughly accurate parameter estimates.
-In the second step, we use the tensor estimates as initialization for the EM algorithm to refine the parameter estimation.
-It is known that the method of moments can be viewed as good complementary to the maximum likelihood approach \citep{chaganty2013spectral,zhang2014spectral,balakrishnan2017em}.
+It is known that the method of moments can be viewed as good complementary to the maximum likelihood approach \citep{chaganty2013spectral,zhang2014spectral,balakrishnan2017em}. {\cite{balakrishnan2017em} theoretically examined the properties of two-stage estimators where a suitable initial estimator is refined with the EM algorithm. \cite{chaganty2013spectral} and \cite{zhang2014spectral} considered mixed linear models and multi-class crowd labeling problem, respectively.
+They showed that in both problems the tensor estimator based on moments serves as an effective initialization for EM algorithm.
+Inspired by their work, we introduce the two-step estimator for LCM. } On the computational side, we propose an efficient two-step estimation pipeline integrating the moment-based tensor decomposition method and the EM algorithm. {In the first step, we apply the tensor power method in \cite{anandkumar2014tensor} for LCMs to quickly and reliably find roughly accurate parameter estimates.
+In the second step, we propose to use the tensor estimates as initialization for the EM algorithm to refine the parameter estimation.
 With good initialization, EM algorithms typically converge in very few iterations.
 Therefore, such an estimation pipeline combines the advantages of both the tensor decomposition algorithm and the EM algorithm for latent class analysis.
 Our extensive simulation studies empirically show that such an estimation pipeline enjoys both computational efficiency and estimation accuracy.
 Further, on the theoretical side, we prove the clustering consistency of the joint maximum likelihood estimator (joint MLE) for fixed-effect LCMs.
 That is, we prove that the joint MLE is consistent in estimating the subjects' latent class memberships under certain mild assumptions when $N$ and $J$ both go to infinity.
 We also derive a bound on the rate of convergence of the joint MLE's clustering performance.
+The consistency of item parameters is established as a corollary of clustering consistency.}